raphael-proust/OGL-SRD5/pages/06.classes/default.md

 *Prerequisite: Eldritch Blast cantrip*

-When you cast *eldritch blast*, its range is 300 feet.
+When you cast *eldritch blast*, its range is 90m.

 #### Eyes of the Rune Keeper